Secure Multi-Key Homomorphic Encryption with Application to Privacy-Preserving Federated Learning: Application to Privacy-Preserving FL

-\textbf{Model Accuracy.} Fig.~\ref{fig:accuracy} displays the final model accuracy of the PPFL models under different client elimination rates.
-As observed from the results, the SMHE (CDKS)-based model exhibits strong robustness against client elimination.
+\textbf{Model Accuracy.} Fig.~\ref{fig:accuracy} displays the final model accuracy of the PPFL models using SMHE, CDKS, and THE under different client elimination rates.
+As observed from the results, the SMHE (CDKS)-based model exhibits strong robustness against client elimination\footnote{While SMHE requires all participants for decryption, its full key independence and dynamism make it particularly suitable for cross-silo FL settings, where participants may join or leave over time but typically remain reliable within each aggregation session.}.
 Even with $50$ distributed clients and a high elimination rate of $50\%$, the final model accuracy remains above $85\%$ for FCN and $66\%$ for AlexNet, indicating that the model tolerates a substantial fraction of client drop without significant performance degradation.
 In contrast, the THE-based model (where the threshold is set to $0.8$ in the experiment) shows a drastic decline in accuracy once the proportion of eliminated clients exceeds the threshold.
 The final model accuracy drops sharply, eventually reaching a level close to that of random guessing, indicating the failure of effective model convergence.
 These results demonstrate that SMHE-based model offers greater fault tolerance and flexibility in the presence of unreliable or excluded clients, whereas the THE-based system is sensitive to threshold violations due to their dependency on sufficient participant contributions.